-Research shows raising a child with special needs can test a marriage.
-As a military family you have a strong foundation to work from, but the ability to depend on one another and teamwork are key.
+Research shows raising a child with special needs can create stress for couples.
+As a military family you have a strong foundation to work from, but teamwork and the ability to depend on one another are key.
 With determination, communication and the tips below, you can keep your relationship strong and your family thriving.

 - Both you and your partner need to acknowledge and understand your child’s diagnosis from a doctor you both trust.
 You’ll never be on the same page for care if your spouse doesn’t believe your child’s diagnosis – or if they think there’s an unidentified problem.